tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/transfer.rst

 ERC-20 token transfer with web3.py
 ----------------------------------

-This is a tutorial how to transfer ERC-20 token in Python with `web3-ethereum-defi <https://github.com/tradingstrategy-ai/web3-ethereum-defi>`_ package.
+This is a tutorial on how to transfer ERC-20 token in Python with `web3-ethereum-defi <https://github.com/tradingstrategy-ai/web3-ethereum-defi>`_ package.

 You need